 Marine Discovery Centre

 Situated in the d’Entrecasteaux Channel at Woodbridge, the Marine Discovery Centre gives students of all ages the opportunity to learn about, discover and care for the marine environment through diverse shore and sea based programs.
-The Marine Discovery Centre is a Department of Education facility and part of Woodbridge School.
+The Marine Discovery Centre is a Department of Education facility.
 Built over the water, the Centre is ideally located to help Tasmanian students discover and learn about their marine environment.

 Opening times and public entry